cslarsen/lyn/README.rst

 lyn — Python bindings for GNU Lightning
 =======================================

-_Lyn_ provides Python bindings for GNU Lightning, the light-weight just-in-time compiler that translates RISC instructions to native machine code.
+Lyn provides Python bindings for GNU Lightning, the light-weight just-in-time (JIT) compiler that translated to native machine code.

-The bindings are made through ``ctypes``, so all of the Lyn source code is in pure Python: All you need is liblightning.so/dylib/dll!

 "Lyn" is the Norwegian word for "lightning".

-**NOTE:** This project is currently in extremely early stages (hours in!)
+**NOTE:** This project is currently in extremely early stages!

 Status
 ------